Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces: Fundamentals of Mie-tronics

-Before addressing other geometries, the remainder of this section examines the spectral profiles of Mie coefficients and how supermodes (collective resonances) arise in finite arrays of spheres, as well as their connection to Bloch-band formation.
+Before addressing other geometries, we first examine the spectral profiles of the Mie coefficients and how supermodes (collective resonances) arise in finite arrays of spheres, as well as their connection to Bloch-band formation.

 Figure~\ref{F2} shows the spectral profiles of the two lowest-order Mie coefficients: the electric (ED) and magnetic dipoles.
 The internal ED and MD resonances exhibit broad spectral distributions.
 For a sphere with unit index contrast, the internal coefficients equal 1; thus, values exceeding unity indicate enhanced energy storage.
-The ED mode spans nearly the entire 1200 nm range, while the MD mode extends from 1200 to 1940 nm.
-Such broad features enable hybridization among distinct Mie modes, giving rise to diverse collective resonances.
-They also explain why analytical models restricted to a single Mie mode fail to capture realistic $Q$ factors and Purcell enhancements~\cite{Hoang2024photonic}.
+The ED mode spans nearly the entire wavelength range shown, while the MD mode extends from 1200 to 1940 nm.

+This broad spectral overlap explains why single-mode models, such as the dipole approximation, cannot accurately capture the $Q-$ and Purcell factors of optically coupled arrays.
+In these systems, multiple multipoles contribute to the scattering process that governs wave behavior~\cite{Hoang2024photonic}.
+Their contributions are set partially by their intrinsic spectral profiles.
+The role of spectral overlap in Mie-tronics is discussed further in Subsection~\ref{Sec2E}.

 Despite their broad spectra, the ED and MD resonances correspond to whispering-gallery modes, consistent with both geometrical and wave-optics descriptions.
 Early photonic-crystal studies argued that large unit cells would not support photonic bands due to the dominance of geometrical optics~\cite{John1991localization}.
 Mie-tronics revises this view: all Mie modes inherently embody wave physics and can couple collectively.
-As shown in prior work, coupling between low- and high-order modes gives rise to photonic band formation~\cite{Hoang2017fano,Hoang2020collective}.
+As shown in prior work, coupling between low- and high-order modes gives rise to photonic bands~\cite{Hoang2017fano,Hoang2020collective}.

-Spectral overlap among Mie modes thus lays the foundation for collective optical phenomena in arrays.
-When resonant unit cells are periodically coupled, their individual multipolar responses hybridize to form delocalized collective modes—Mie-tronics supermodes—in finite arrays.
-In the following section, we examine how these collective Mie-tronics supermodes connect to Bloch bands in infinite periodic systems.
+Next, we show that coupling these intrinsic Mie modes results in delocalized collective modes—Mie-tronics supermodes—in finite arrays.
+We then examine how these supermodes connect to Bloch bands in infinite periodic systems.